Merrill (company)

-Merrill Lynch, Pierce, Fenner & Smith Incorporated, doing business as Merrill, and previously branded Merrill Lynch, is an American investment management and wealth management division of Bank of America.
+Merrill Lynch, Pierce, Fenner & Smith Incorporated, doing business as Merrill, and previously branded Merrill Lynch, is an American multinational investment management and wealth management division of Bank of America.
 Along with BofA Securities, the investment banking arm, both firms engage in prime brokerage and broker-dealer activities.
 The firm is headquartered in New York City, and once occupied the entire 34 stories of 250 Vesey Street, part of the Brookfield Place complex in Manhattan.
 Merrill employs over 14,000 financial advisors and manages $2.8 trillion in client assets ($3.4 trillion for Global Wealth and Investment Management).
-The company also operates Merrill Edge, a division for investment and related services, including call center counsultancy.
+The company also operates Merrill Edge, an electronic trading platform that had $500 billion in assets from 4 million clients as of January 2025.

-Prior to 2009, the company was publicly owned and traded on the New York Stock Exchange.
-Merrill Lynch & Co. agreed to be acquired by Bank of America on September 14, 2008, at the height of the 2008 financial crisis, the same weekend that Lehman Brothers was allowed to fail.
-The acquisition was completed in January 2009 and Merrill Lynch & Co., Inc. was merged into Bank of America Corporation in October 2018, with certain Bank of America subsidiaries continuing to carry the Merrill Lynch name, including the broker-dealer Merrill Lynch, Pierce, Fenner & Smith.
+After suffering a wholesale funding and liquidity crisis during the 2008 financial crisis, in September 2008, on the same weekend as the bankruptcy of Lehman Brothers, Merrill, then led by John Thain, agreed to be acquired by Bank of America.
+The acquisition was completed in January 2009.
+The company was merged into Bank of America Corporation in October 2018, with certain Bank of America subsidiaries continuing to carry the Merrill Lynch name, including the broker-dealer Merrill Lynch, Pierce, Fenner & Smith.
 In 2019, Bank of America rebranded the unit to "Merrill".

 Merrill Lynch rose to prominence on the strength of its network of financial advisors, sometimes referred to as the "thundering herd", that allowed it to place securities it underwrote directly.
 In contrast, many established Wall Street firms, such as Morgan Stanley, relied on groups of independent brokers for placement of the securities they underwrote.
 It was once known as the "Catholic" firm of Wall Street and most of its executives were Irish Catholics.